AlyssaLytle/comp283/lib/slides/PropLogic.md

 ## Learning Objectives

--  Express statements in symbolic form, using the logic operations of negation, and, inclusive or, implies, if and only if (iff), and exclusive or (and their symbols: $\neg, \land, \lor, \implies, \iff,$ and $\oplus$) to express statements without ambiguity.
+-  Express statements in symbolic form, using the logic operations of negation, and, inclusive or, implies, if and only if (iff), and exclusive or (and their symbols: $\neg, \land, \lor, \rightarrow, \leftrightarrow,$ and $\oplus$) to express statements without ambiguity.
 -  Create truth tables in order to recognize *tautologies* and *logically equivalent* expressions, including De Morgan’s rules and conditional expressions.
 -  Demonstrate how to use these methods to solve a logic puzzle.